 The Witch (2015)

-Much of the film pushes viewers to consider if the events taking place are actual or the result of religious zealotry, yet the film’s occult occurrences are real.
-It’s a long cry from the homey depictions of magic seen in most films, but it’s a must-see nevertheless.
+Much of the Witch film pushes viewers to consider if the events taking place are actual or the result of religious zealotry yet the film’s occult occurrences are real.
+It’s a long cry from the homey depictions of magic seen in most films but it’s a must-see nevertheless.

 Pan’s Labyrinth (2006)

-Pan’s Labyrinth, often compared to The Chronicles of Narnia, tackles the corrupting influence of violence and hatred on the pure-hearted, and, unlike many films with distinct fairy tale aesthetics, the film opts for an ending that is both beautiful and melancholy.
+Pan’s Labyrinth compared to The Chronicles of Narnia tackles the corrupting influence of violence and hatred on the pure-hearted and unlike many films with distinct fairy tale aesthetics the film opts for an ending that is both beautiful and melancholy.

 The Craft (1996)

-The film follows the narrative of four high school girls who have remarkable powers and includes curses, spells, and more than one murder.
+The film follows the narrative of four high school girls who have remarkable powers and includes curses spells and more than one murder.
 This adolescent coven is not to be trifled with.
-The Craft is a tremendous blast, with hilarious performances and effects, as well as a fantastic soundtrack.
-It was a smashing success, raking in $55 million on a mere $15 million investment.
+The Craft is a blast with hilarious performances and effects as a fantastic soundtrack.
+It was a smashing success raking in $55 million on a mere $15 million investment.

 Labyrinth (1986)